On the theory of $q$-characters for quantum affine superalgebras of type $A$: Generalized quantum groups of type

-and only in those relations do we use the \textit{super}commutator $[x,y]_{u}=xy-(-1)^{p(x)p(y)}uyx$. \end{itemize} This is the Drinfeld presentation of $U(\epsilon)$ used in the study of its finite-dimensional representations \cite{Z1}.
+The algebra $U^{\mathrm{Dr}}(\epsilon)$ is called the \textit{Drinfeld presentation} of $U(\epsilon)$ and used in the study of its finite-dimensional representations \cite{Z1}.
 More precisely, a surjective algebra map $B:U^{\mathrm{Dr}}(\epsilon)\longrightarrow U(\epsilon)$ was constructed in \cite[Section 8]{Y} along the lines of \cite{B2}.
 It is recently shown \cite{LYZ} to be an isomorphism whenever